-Only a definite number of people can reclaim a brand and transform it into their own.
+Only a finite number of people can reclaim a brand and transform it into their own.
 A few people in the music industry I would say.
 Nicki Minaj specifically.
+The rapper practically, theoretically, and technically reshaped the Barbie Aesthetic and turned it into a personal brand and trademark.
+She fermented it and garnered her 130+ million-dollar fortune.

 The Barbie Look

-She started dressing up as a real Barbie doll by adding undercurrents of pink.
+At the very baseline of Nicki Minaj’s career, her mixtape days, she drew influence from Lil Kim by interpolating her “Black Barbie Doll” semblance.
+Though Nicki revamped the look into her own.
+She dressed up as a real Barbie doll by adding undercurrents of pink in most of her fits.
 Her signature looks had pink wigs, pink streaks on black wigs, and pink bras peeking through her tank tops.

-By the height of her commercial career, she recapitulated with the Barbie Aesthetic.
-She used pink and Barbie on her album covers, single covers, photoshoots, and so on.
-It then became clear that she is the Barbie doll running the rap scene.
+By the height of her commercial career, she recapitulated with the Barbie aesthetic, by using pink and Barbie themed concepts for her album covers, single covers, photoshoots, and so on.
+It then became clear that Nicki transmuted into a Barbie doll running the rap scene.

 Barbie Music, Alter-Ego & Lyrics

 Now to her organically crafted fanbase, Barbz- Barbies.
-Back in 2010, Nicki explained the origins of her Barbie Dolls.
+Back in 2010, Nicki Minaj expanded on the origins of her Barbie Dolls.
 She said,

 “It was just one of those things that … I think all girls say it.They call themselves a particular Barbie, like black Barbie or Korean Barbie.
 I don’t know … Barbie’s been such a staple in our culture that as women, no matter what color you are, it’s almost like there’s always a Barbie that you can relate to, especially when they made Barbie’s that went to work, [and so on]. “

 I hope Nicki continues with this aesthetic by building her brand to higher heights.
-I think she can take this brand to a billion dollar mark if she works it efficiently.
-Nicki already has the “Nicki Effect” embedded and proven every time she wears something, remixes a song, talks about something.
+I think she can take this brand to a billion-dollar mark if she works it efficiently.
+Nicki already has the “Nicki Effect” embedded and proven every time she wears something, remixes a song, or talks about something.
 Everyone wants to be a Barbie Girl.